Kin (Whitechapel album)

 Kin is the eighth studio album by American deathcore band Whitechapel.
 It was released on October 29, 2021 through Metal Blade Records.
 The album was produced by Mark Lewis.

 Background and promotion

 On September 23, 2020, guitarist Alex Wade revealed to Knotfest.com's "Mosh Talks" that recording had begun on the next Whitechapel album.
 Wade stated the COVID-19 pandemic had given them time to make a new album and that it would once again be produced by Mark Lewis.
 He also stated the album will contain clean vocals and melody as well as the trademark heaviness the band is known for.

-On August 31, 2021, Whitchapel released the first single "Lost Boy" along with an accompanying music video.
+On August 31, 2021, Whitechapel released the first single "Lost Boy" along with an accompanying music video.
 At the same time, they announced the album itself, the album cover, the track list, and release date.
 On September 23, the band unveiled the second single "A Bloodsoaked Symphony" and its corresponding music video.
 On October 14, two weeks before the album release, the band published the third and final single "Orphan" along with a music video.
+On May 5, 2023, an additional video for "I Will Find You" premiered on the Metal Blade Records YouTube channel.